iot-benchmark/iot-benchmark.github.io/_profiles/somepattern-50s.md

 uid: somepattern-50s
 name: A given pattern, 50s
 description: >
-  This is a *markdown* description of the profile.
+  This profile is just a placeholder.
-  Multiple lines are allowed, and so are:
-    * Item lists
-    * And basically any other markdown stuff.
 input-parameters:
   traffic-pattern: Some pattern (space domain)
   traffic-period: 50s